 Only a few weeks later and, following the April episodes, Mike agreed to split the rent with me and we leased a nice trailer house.
 It did have two bedrooms, one on either end, and that trailer became the place for all future developments.
 And trust me when I say “There were plenty of those developments to still be presented.”
 I was working hard and playing hard and Mike did the same.
 Some trips to Amarillo to purchase albums with Mike and some trips to Amarillo because we were both awake after some things happened.
 At 2:45am we decide the trip would be great.
 Away we go to Amarillo.
 It was now already July 4th, 1980.
 We got back to Borger just in time for him to go on the air at 11am.
 Again, I went to my little office and just sat there.
 The world was flying past us both and we just kept working and playing and always playing music.

 As for that gal April?
 She was moved in with another guy only days later.

 Even for all the chaotic structure that I tried my best to control, there were still many things that found cracks to disappear into.
 I kinda hope they always stay there these days.

 I lived there with Mike until I made the next big decision of my life.
 It’s really the one that led me to where I am now.
-Sometimes a clear decision can be made despite the volume of smoke might be in the air.
+Sometimes a clear decision can be made despite the volume of smoke that might be in the air.
 And trust me, in 1980 the air contained plenty of smoke!